 Dragon Lady Holly Trees for Sale Online

-Evergreen Dragon Lady Holly Trees are an evergreen holly that stays narrow, upright and pyramidal in shape with no pruning.
-Dragon Lady Hollies have very spiny, glossy dark green leaves and bright red berries. new growth is a very sophisticated dark green, perfect for tall hedge or specimen.
+Dragon Lady Holly Trees are an evergreen holly that stays narrow, upright and pyramidal in shape with no pruning.
+Dragon Lady Hollies have very spiny, glossy dark green leaves and bright red berries.
+New growth is a very sophisticated dark green, perfect for a tall hedge or specimen.
 This female plant must be placed next to a male pollinator such as 'Blue Prince' to produce berries.
 The berries are known to attract birds, other wildlife, and pollinators.